 5. During your media career, have you gotten much academic prep?

 For sure.
 I first studied English and journalism at Biola University in Los Angeles, followed by that stint at the Columbia Publishing Course.
 Later, I returned to dorm life to complete a master’s degree in educational psychology at Harvard University.

-I’ve also squeezed in other useful coursework—a philosophy program at Oxford University; Arabic lessons in Marrakech; a Greek course in Athens; and finally, amid an irresponsible amount of crème fraîche, a French program at the Sorbonne in Paris.
+I’ve also squeezed in other useful coursework—a summer continuing education course in religion/philosophy at Oxford University; Arabic lessons in Marrakech; and amid an irresponsible amount of crème fraîche, a French continuing education course at the Sorbonne in Paris.

 6. In between making editors’ lives easier, how do you spend your time?